Authentication Service [GL ARC]

 Since AuthService is OIDC compliant, it issues and manages the following tokens for various purposes as described below:

-The ID Token, which also known as Identity Token, Security Tokens, Authentication Tokens or even Software Tokens, is a security token that contains claims about the Authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
+Identity Token | The ID Token, which also known as Identity Token, Security Tokens, Authentication Tokens or even Software Tokens, is a security token that contains claims about the Authentication of an End-User by an Authorization Server when using a Client, and potentially other requested Claims.
 The ID Token is represented as a JSON Web Token (JWT).
 This means that:

 ID Tokens MUST be signed using JWS and optionally both signed and then encrypted using JWS and JWE respectively on the OpenId Provider (OP), thereby providing authentication, integrity, non-repudiation, and optionally, confidentiality.
+Example

 JSON

-An access token is a credential that can be used by an application to access an API.
+Access Token | An access token is a credential that can be used by an application to access an API.
 Access Tokens can be either an opaque string or a JSON web token.
 They inform the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that has been granted.
+Access Tokens should be used as a Bearer credential and transmitted in an HTTP AuthorizationHeader to the API.
+A bearer token means that the bearer can access authorized resources without further identification.
+Example

 JSON

+Refresh Token | Since access tokens have finite lifetimes, refresh tokens allow requesting new access tokens without user interaction.
 Refresh tokens are supported for the following flows: authorization code, hybrid and resource owner password credential flow.
-The clients needs to be explicitly authorized to request refresh tokens by setting AllowOfflineAccess to true.
+The clients needs to be explicitly authorized to request refresh tokens by setting There are currently 2 lifetime settings for the Refresh Token

 Examples